 On November 26, 2018, we, certain of our subsidiaries and Exxaro entered into the Completion Agreement.
-The Completion Agreement provides for the orderly sale of Exxaro's remaining ownership interest in us, subject to market conditions, helped to facilitate the Re-domicile Transaction, as well as addressed several legacy issues related to our 2012 acquisition of Exxaro's mineral sands business.
-Pursuant to the terms of the Completion Agreement, Tronox has covenanted to pay Exxaro an amount equal to any South African capital gains tax assessed on Exxaro in respect of any profit arising to it on a disposal of any of its ordinary shares subsequent to the Re-domicile Transaction where such tax would not have been assessed but for the Re-domicile Transaction.
-Similarly, Exxaro has covenanted to pay Tronox an amount equal to any South African tax savings Exxaro may realize in certain situations from any tax relief that would not have arisen but for the Re-domicile Transaction.
+The Completion Agreement provides for the orderly sale of Exxaro's remaining ownership interest in us, subject to market conditions, helped to facilitate the re-domicile transaction, as well as addressed several legacy issues related to our 2012 acquisition of Exxaro's mineral sands business.